Training Contemporary Commercial Singers

 Elizabeth Ann Benson has interviewed 26 expert CCM pedagogues working with leading CCM and musical theatre singers around the world, incorporating established teaching methodologies (including, among others, Speech Level Singing™ (SLS); Somatic Voicework™ The LoVetri Method; and Lisa Popeil’s Voiceworks®) as well as eclectic and independent pedagogical approaches.

-This is not so much a ‘how to’ but more of a ‘how I’; it gives you, in a single volume, the collective wisdom of some the world’s very best pedagogues - in studio and in academe – and helps you apply best practices in your teaching.
+Not so much a ‘how to’ but more of a ‘how I’; it gives you, in a single volume, the collective wisdom of some the world’s very best pedagogues - in studio and in academe – and helps you apply best practices in your teaching.
 It is equally valuable for those beginning to explore CCM in their teaching and for those looking to deepen their current knowledge of CCM pedagogy.
 The commentary examines the responses within each topic to reveal pedagogical trends, both common and contrasting.
 Analysis of these data provides the first broad perspective on the field as a whole.
 At an elite level, diverse pedagogical approaches yield successful results in the voice studio and provide a veritable menu of options for the contemporary commercial singing teacher.